OkomaNdu/juice-shop-devsecops-pipelin/README.md

 host runs a container named `juice-shop` published on port 3000.
 From the EC2 host:

+> :warning: **Open port 3000 inbound on the application Security Group.**
+> The container publishes on `3000`, but the default Security Group only
+> allows SSH (22).
+Without an explicit inbound rule for TCP `3000` from
+> `0.0.0.0/0` (or a narrower CIDR), `docker ps` will show the container
+> as `Up` but the browser request will simply time out.
+This was the
+> first thing missed during initial verification.

 ```bash
 ubuntu@ip-172-31-40-185:~$ docker ps
 CONTAINER ID   IMAGE                                                            COMMAND                  STATUS         PORTS                                         NAMES